 If you are like us and love your fresh home baked bread, organic extra virgin olive oil is a healthy substitute for butter in the recipe.

 This week we picked our first ripe tomatoes for the season.
 Each year this is a ceremonious occasion that marks the beginning of several months of eating plump, sweet, juicy and tasty tomatoes.
 There is nothing quite like the flavour of home grown tomatoes.
-Anyone who has raised their own, be it one bush in a pot in the sun, or rows of them in the vegetable garden, will testify as to the exquisite flavour when compared to the ‘cricket balls’… Continue reading
+Anyone who has raised their own, be it one bush in a pot in the sun, or rows of them in the vegetable garden, will testify as to the exquisite flavour when compared to the ‘cricket balls’ that are available… Continue reading